galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

-The application that we will wrap in this tutorial is a simple web tool which allows the user to upload `csv` and `tsv` files, manipulate them and download them back into Galaxy.
+The application that we will wrap in this tutorial is a simple web tool which allows the user to upload `csv` and `tsv` files, manipulate them and download them.
 Our application uses a R Shiny server.

 Note that there is no link between this interactive tool and the Galaxy history.
 This is a more complex task that could be addressed in another tutorial.